 Fire Drills/ Evacuation Procedures

-Each residence hall staff member conducts monthly fire drills to acquaint residents with the proper evacuation procedures in case of an actual fire emergency.
+Each residence hall staff member conducts quarterly fire drills to acquaint residents with the proper evacuation procedures in case of an actual fire emergency.
 The staff will inspect the building to ensure all residents have evacuated.
 Please leave the buildings as quickly as possible, and do not return until told to do so.
 Failure to leave the premises during a fire drill will result in disciplinary action.
 Fire drills are conducted to prepare you in case of an emergency.
 Your cooperation is expected and appreciated.